Galway Kinnell

 Galway Mills Kinnell (February 1, 1927 – October 28, 2014) was an American poet.
+His dark poetry emphasized scenes and experiences in threatening, ego-less natural environments.
 He won the Pulitzer Prize for Poetry for his 1982 collection, Selected Poems and split the National Book Award for Poetry with Charles Wright.
 From 1989 to 1993, he was poet laureate for the state of Vermont.

-An admitted follower of Walt Whitman, Kinnell rejects the idea of seeking fulfillment by escaping into the imaginary world.
-His best-loved and most anthologized poems are "St. Francis and the Sow", "After Making Love We Hear Footsteps", and "Wait".
+Although exploring arguably darker themes, Kinnell has been regarded as being in line with Walt Whitman in his rejection of the idea of seeking personal fulfillment by escaping into the imaginary world.
+His most celebrated and commonly anthologized poems include the poem cycle The Book of Nightmares, as well as "St. Francis and the Sow", "After Making Love We Hear Footsteps", and "Wait".

 Biography

-Born in Providence, Rhode Island, Kinnell said that as a youth he was turned on to poetry by Edgar Allan Poe and Emily Dickinson, drawn to both the musical appeal of their poetry and the idea that they led solitary lives.
-The allure of the language spoke to what he describes as the homogeneous feel of his hometown, Pawtucket, Rhode Island.
-He has also described himself as an introvert during his childhood.
+Born in Providence, Rhode Island, Kinnell said that as a youth he became interested in the poetry of American dark Romantics such as Edgar Allan Poe and Emily Dickinson, drawn to both the musical appeal of their poetry and the allure of their use of language which spoke to what he later described as the homogeneous feel of his hometown, Pawtucket, Rhode Island.
+He also described himself as being an introvert in his adolescence, which scholars have compared to the aforementioned authors' histories of leading solitary lives.

-Kinnell studied at Princeton University, graduating in 1948 alongside friend and fellow poet W.S.
+Kinnell attended Wilbraham & Monson Academy in Wilbraham, Massachusetts and graduated in 1944.
+After graduating from the academy, he studied at Princeton University, graduating in 1948 alongside friend and fellow poet W.S.
 Merwin.
 He received his master of arts degree from the University of Rochester.
 He traveled extensively in Europe and the Middle East, and went to Paris on a Fulbright Fellowship.
 During the 1960s, the Civil Rights Movement in the United States caught his attention.
 Upon returning to the US, he joined CORE (Congress of Racial Equality) and worked on voter registration and workplace integration in Hammond, Louisiana.
 This effort got him arrested.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
-Kinnell draws upon both his involvement with the civil rights movement and his experiences protesting against the Vietnam War in his book-long poem The Book of Nightmares.
+Alongside other personal themes and anxieties, Kinnell drew upon both his involvement with the civil rights movement and his experiences protesting against the Vietnam War in his 1971 poem cycle The Book of Nightmares.

-Kinnell has been published in Beloit Poetry Journal.
 From 1989 to 1993 he was poet laureate for the state of Vermont.
 Kinnell was the Erich Maria Remarque Professor of Creative Writing at New York University and a Chancellor of the American Academy of Poets.
 As of 2011 he was retired and resided at his home in Vermont until his death in October 2014 from leukemia.